Palestinian refugees: Palestinian refugees from Six-Day War

-As a result of the Six-Day War, around 280,000 to 325,000 Palestinians fled or were expelled from the territories conquered in the Six-Day War by Israel, including the demolished Palestinian villages of Imwas, Yalo, Bayt Nuba, Surit, Beit Awwa, Beit Mirsem, Shuyukh, Jiftlik, Agarith and Huseirat, and the "emptying" of the refugee camps of Aqabat Jabr and Ein as-Sultan.
+As a result of the Six-Day War, 280,000 to 325,000 Palestinians fled or were expelled from the territories conquered in the Six-Day War by Israel, including the demolished Palestinian villages of Imwas, Yalo, Bayt Nuba, Surit, Beit Awwa, Beit Mirsem, Shuyukh, Jiftlik, Agarith and Huseirat, and the "emptying" of the refugee camps of Aqabat Jabr and Ein as-Sultan.

 Palestinian exodus from Kuwait (Gulf War)

 The Palestinian exodus from Kuwait took place during and after the Gulf War.
 During the Gulf War, more than 200,000 Palestinians voluntarily fled Kuwait during the Iraqi occupation of Kuwait due to harassment and intimidation by Iraqi security forces, in addition to getting fired from work by Iraqi authority figures in Kuwait.
 After the Gulf War, Kuwaiti authorities forcibly pressured nearly 200,000 Palestinians to leave Kuwait in 1991.
 Kuwait's policy, which led to this exodus, was a response to alignment of Palestinian leader Yasser Arafat and the Palestine Liberation Organization (PLO) with the dictator Saddam Hussein, who had earlier invaded Kuwait.

 Prior to the Gulf War, Palestinians numbered 400,000 out of Kuwait's population of 2.2 million.
 The Palestinians who fled Kuwait were Jordanian citizens.
 In 2013, there were 280,000 Jordanian citizens of Palestinian origin in Kuwait.
 In 2012, 80,000 Palestinians (without Jordanian citizenship) lived in Kuwait.
 In total, there are 360,000 Palestinians in Kuwait as of 2012–2013.